-Emotional Intelligence (EI) is “the ability to manage one’s own emotions and perceive others’ feeling.”
+Emotional Intelligence (EQ) is “the ability to manage one’s own emotions and perceive others’ feeling.”
 While many people put a great value on a high intellectual intelligence (IQ), the importance of emotional intelligence is being more widely supported.
-In fact, Daniel Goleman, the leading research specialist on EI has found that EI is just as important to career success as IQ.
+In fact, Daniel Goleman, the leading research specialist on EQ has found that EQ is just as important to career success as IQ.
 According to the University of Consulting Alliance, Goleman found 67% of all abilities associated with professional success are related to EI.

 - Self-awareness – our ability to perceive our emotions and understand our tendencies to act in certain ways in given situations